Further Technical Information

 Eurocodes replaces the UK national standards, which were withdrawn by the British Standards Institution in 2010.
 They are now the published and maintained structural design standards in the UK.

-Highways England now expresses its requirements for the design of new and modification of existing highway structures (including geotechnical works) in terms of Eurocodes.
+National Highways now expresses its requirements for the design of new and modification of existing highway structures (including geotechnical works) in terms of Eurocodes.

 Telecom Mast Registration Procedure

 The Telecom Mast Registration Procedure (PDF 3.78 MB) is available to download here.
-The guidance outlines the procedure for gaining technical approval to erect a telecom mast on Highways England land, within the highway boundary or where it may fall onto Highways England land.
+The guidance outlines the procedure for gaining technical approval to erect a telecom mast on National Highways land, within the highway boundary or where it may fall onto National Highways land.

 Revised Guidance for Air Quality Assessments DMRB 11.3.1